Best practice examples of e-commerce images

 - When using the laundry icons, the colour of the icon should change according to the variant.

-- Whenever size information is communicated off-pack, it should be bottom right.
+- Whenever size information is communicated off-pack, it should be placed bottom right.
 This is the only position that is consistently available for products that are tall and thin, and also for products that are flat and wide.

 - In order to avoid 'Visual Armageddon', off-pack communications should be consistent within each product category.
 Therefore, retailers will typically only accept off-pack communications if the source files are freely available for commercial use.

-- Solely limited to the design of off-pack communications.
+- the design of off-pack communications only.

 - Non-perishable products only.